fuxingloh/hardhat-container/README.md

 # Chainfile Hardhat

-Part of the Chainfile project/initiative, this library provides a Docker image for running Hardhat in a container for toolchain isolation.
+Part of the Chainfile ecosystem, this library provides a Docker image for running Hardhat in a container for toolchain isolation.
 This is particularly useful for language-agnostic development and parallelization of systems.

 ## `hardhat-testcontainers`

+This is a standalone testcontainers-node package for running Hardhat in a container for testing purposes.
+You don't need to use the Chainfile ecosystem to use this package.

 ```shell
 npm i -D hardhat-testcontainers